 Dutch Baby Pancake Directions

-- Mix together the flour, eggs, milk, salt, and half of the melted butter (so 2 Tablespoons or 1/4 stick of butter).
-Chrissy says to do this in a blender.
+2. Mix together the flour, eggs, milk, salt, and half of the melted butter (so 2 Tablespoons or 1/4 stick of butter).
+Chrissy says to do this in a blender or food processor.
 Believe it or, we don’t own a blender so we just used a large bowl and whisk.

-- In a cast-iron skillet, heat the remaining butter in the bottom of the pan (so 2 Tablespoons or 1/4 stick of butter) over high heat until it is boiling and foamy.
-(We bought this skillet just to make this recipe for $18 on Amazon.)
+3. In an oven-safe skillet, heat the remaining butter in the bottom of the pan (so 2 Tablespoons or 1/4 stick of butter) over high heat until it is boiling and foamy.
+(We bought this cast iron skillet just to make this recipe for $18 on Amazon.)

-- You can add butter to the top of it before cutting and serving, as Chrissy’s recipe suggests, but ours had so much on top still that we didn’t need to.
+6. You can add butter to the top of it before cutting and serving with a thin spatula, as Chrissy’s recipe suggests, but ours had so much on top still that we didn’t need to.

-- You can also serve this with fresh fruit, Yorkshire pudding, or fresh berries.
+7. You can also serve this with your favorite fruit, Yorkshire pudding, or fresh berries.

 Chrissy Teigen’s Dutch Baby Pancake Review

-Like I said, I wish the recipe would’ve mentioned moving the skillet around a bit to ensure the butter was evenly distributed so our Dutch Baby Pancake would look better, but it was still good for my first time.
-Honestly, I thought it tasted more like french toast than pancakes… and I actually like french toast more than pancakes, so it was a win in our house!
+As I said, I wish the recipe would’ve mentioned moving the cast iron skillet around a bit to ensure the butter was evenly distributed so our Dutch Baby Pancake would look less like a dutch puff, but the dutch pancakes were still good for my first time.